claresudbery/clare-wiki-ably/pages/think/events/workshops/remote-inception.md

 	- You can also do this on an individual basis with "coffee and cake" sessions - which can be randomly generated pairings.

 ## Don'ts

+- Don't assume you'll have connectivity.
+Remote working tools are struggling with [outages due to the surge in usage](https://www.theregister.co.uk/2020/03/12/remote_work_struggles/)